JonathanCrossland/multichain/GettingStarted.md

 In the source there are two connections to set, if you are using the nuget package, only one.

+Running the Explorer:
+- Open ExplorerSettings.cs in LucidOcean.MultiChain.Explorer.Data
+- Modify the Connection params to match your chain

+Running a Test
+- Open TestSettings.cs
+- Modify the Connection params to match your chain

+Using the C# Library

-You need to create a MultichainClient and initialise it.
+You need to create a MultichainClient and initialise it, then make a call.

 ```
-Connection = new MultiChainConnection()
+Connection con = new MultiChainConnection()
 {
     Hostname = "your_ip",
     Port = your_port,